enkidevs/curriculum/sql/dml/intro-dml/intro-update.md

 | 1  | Raspberry |
 | 2  | Grape     |

 > 💡 This is a short introduction to the `UPDATE` keyword.
-We'll explain everything in the following workouts.
+We'll explain how everything works in the following workouts.

 ---